 The Open Pathway requires an institution to designate one major improvement effort it has undertaken as its Quality Initiative for reaffirmation of accreditation.
 HLC has identified a number of Quality Initiative Proposals as a resource for institutions.

 Important Note Regarding Support for Pathways

 The Pathways procedures and systems are designed to be user-friendly and self-contained.
 The Assurance System has many built-in features to help in the process of preparing for accreditation reviews.
 The Commission provides access to the Assurance System to member institutions at no additional charge.
 Institutions need not purchase or use any additional software or services; the Assurance System is all that is needed.
 Institutions may at their sole discretion choose on their own to use other software to help organize or conduct various processes related to their accreditation.
-No software will have a direct link to the Assurance System.

 Similarly, institutions do not need the assistance of outside consultants, programs, or services in order to fulfill the expectations of the Quality Initiative in the Open Pathway.